-Currently, there are only 50 Android apps available from teaching apps to games like Lords Mobile and Color by Numbers.
+Only 50 Android apps are available, from teaching apps to games like Lords Mobile and Color by Numbers.

-If you want to try out the Android app feature, you will have to become a member of Windows Insider and install the latest version of the Windows 11 beta.
+If you want to try out the Android app feature, you must become a member of Windows Insider and install the latest version of the Windows 11 beta.

-You also have to be living within the United States because this beta is locked to the US.
-If you’re outside, you are unfortunately out of luck and will have to wait until Microsoft releases this feature officially.
+You must also live within the United States because this beta is locked to the US.
+If you’re outside, unfortunately, you are out of luck and will have to wait until Microsoft officially releases this feature.

-You will need an American Amazon account in order to gain access to the Amazon Appstore and make sure your computer meets certain requirements.
+You will need an American Amazon account to gain access to the Amazon App Store and make sure your computer meets specific requirements.